IPPATAPUVENKATASRICHANDRA/Cogito-Code/README.md

 ---

-## 👥 Who Will Use This Application?
+## 👥 Who can Use This Application?

 - **Programmers and Developers:**
   Quickly generate and validate code solutions.